Who is Pramod Sawant? The new Goa CM and ayurvedic doctor

 According to reports, Pramod Sawant is known to have been groomed by Parrikar himself.
 His wife Sulakshana is a chemistry teacher and a leader of the BJP Mahila Morcha.

-The two-time MLA from Sankhalim in North Goa, Sawant, who was Speaker of the state Assembly, is a dedicated RSS worker.
+The two-time MLA from Sanquelim in North Goa, Sawant, who was Speaker of the state Assembly, is a dedicated RSS worker.

 The politician, recently seen in the RSS uniform at a Sangh event, was on Monday sworn in as the new chief minister of Goa following Manohar Parrikar's death.